orbitjs/orbit/README.md

 resolved.
 "Non-blocking" transforms do not block the resolution of the original transform - asynchronous actions are performed afterward.

+If the target of a connector is busy processing transformations, then the connector will queue operations until the target is free.
+This ensures that the target's state is as up to date as possible before transformations proceed.

+The connector's `transform` method actually applies transforms to its target.
+This method attempts to retrieve the current value at the path of the transformation and resolves any conflicts with the connector's `resolveConflicts` method.
+By default, a simple differential is applied to the target, although both `transform` and `resolveConflicts` can be overridden to apply an alternative differencing algorithm.

 ## Document

 `Document` is a complete implementation of the JSON PATCH spec detailed in